-So, for a while, I was still here – the Leslie that frets about how to talk about not fretting.
-The Leslie that’s afraid of disappointing someone else because she’s changed.
+So, for a while, I was still here – the Betty that frets about how to talk about not fretting.
+The Betty that’s afraid of disappointing someone else because she’s changed.

 I retreated a bit, focused on the Natural Market as my point of grounding, and fell away from the world in as many other aspects as I possibly could.
 The quiet life kept me warm.
 The quiet life showed me how to live.

-And the quiet life ultimately ended the Leslie that frets and the Leslie that’s afraid.
+And the quiet life ultimately ended the Betty that frets and the Betty that’s afraid.
 I can go into this in more detail in the future, if you’d like, but it’s ultimately unimportant.